 The vast majority of Politrippers will be placed with local party members or supporters, based on accommodation preferences you’ll provide to us when you join the programme.
 Some hosts may be active volunteers who will be able to tell you a lot about the local issues you’ll be campaigning on and the candidates you’ll be campaigning for.
 You could be staying in a guest house with the whole place to yourself, or in a spare bedroom.
 In some cases you may have to share a room with other volunteers, however we will always make you aware of this before arrival.
 Either way, we guarantee it will be an authentic experience, embedding you right in the heart of the community you’ll be campaigning in.
 You will always get a chance to meet your hosts prior to departure via email, phone or video chat.
 We aim to make these introductions as soon as possible however final accommodation details may not be available until 1 or 2 weeks before departure.
 Those who aren't staying with hosts will be placed in an AirBnB, hostel or similar accomodation.

-Politrip will ensure that each team of 4 or more has access to a rental car and driver.
+Politrip will ensure that each team of 4 or more has access to a ground transportation.
 Each location will have a paid staff member who will be the primary driver, and in on some trips we may offer discounts to team drivers.
 There is an opportunity to state that you have a driver’s license in your application form.
 There is no guarantee that you will be selected for the discount and drivers may not be selected until a few weeks prior to departure.
 Politrip will arrange ground transportation through our drivers to all of the formal programme activities and social events, however any use of the car must be a group decision and alternative transport such as Uber or public transport may be required at times.
 Volunteers must pay an equal share of all fuel costs.
 This is generally no more than $20 per person, per week.

 Flights are not included in the majority of our programmes because we want Politrippers to have as much flexibility as possible when booking.
 We strongly encourage you to travel out to your location before your trip for some traveling, or stay after your placement to do more exploring!
 Also, as we send volunteers from all over the world to a range of destinations, coordinating group bookings would be a nightmare!
 This is quite common practice for most volunteer abroad organisations.
 We subscribe to a number of travel industry newsletters to get alerted first about airfare deals, and will be on hand 24/7 to help to find the best value flights to your destination.